TwoRingSoft/tworingsoft.com/blog/_posts/2017-08-29-looms-and-computers.md

 	10111010000000000000000000000000000000000000000000000000000000
 	11000011000000000000000000000000000000000000000000000000000000

-It might not produce an attractive woven tapestry, but it will print "Hello world" on a computer screen!
+It might not produce an attractive woven tapestry, but it will print "Hello world!" on a computer screen!

 ## Modern CPUs